-Unfortunately, I'm unable to structure my business in a general format.
+For many professional speakers like myself, general sessions can be a challenge because the application of what we teach is specific.
 My topic is not generic enough to deliver competently to multiple customers.
 When I teach people to sell, I need to know exactly what they sell to provide real-world examples.
 My techniques do not work generically.
 I also need to role-play clients on the techniques I teach.
-Multiple role-plays can be conducted in larger sessions.
-If the participants don't understand each other's businesses, the exercise is lost.
-That's where the closed session approach to the seminar business comes in.
+Although multiple role-plays can be conducted in larger sessions, if the participants don't understand each other's businesses, the exercise is useless.
+That's where the closed session approach to the seminar business comes in

 A closed session seminar is a program delivered to a singular client.
 This doesn't necessarily mean a singular environment, just a client.
 When I started my business, I quickly started accumulating clients in the financial industry.
-This thrilled and worried me both at the same time.
+This both thrilled and worried me at the same time.
 I was thrilled because I began to quickly create a following within a specific industry.
 I was worried because I was concerned I might get typecast, much like an actor, and lose my credibility in any other industry.

-Closed session seminars are not typically marketed through mass mail brochures.
+Closed session seminars generally are not marketed through mass marketing approaches.
 They are marketed slowly and methodically to specific clients.
-The sales cycle can often be years; however, the sale of a single client can easily represent a six-figure consulting fee.
+The sales cycle can often be years; however, the sale to a single client can easily represent a six-figure consulting fee.
 This is because these clients aren't looking for a generic message.
-These clients want someone to understand what they are doing, and specifically to tailor the message to fit their industry and niche within that industry.
+These clients want someone to understand what they are doing and specifically to tailor the message to fit their industry and niche within that industry.
 In other words, they are looking for exactly what they cannot get from a general session.

-The fees can be high because rarely are these companies looking for a one-day session with 300 people they don't know.
+The fees can be high because rarely are these companies looking for a one-day session with 300 strangers.
 They want to create a cultural change within their organization.
 To do this, they want a consultant who can map out a complete training program for all employees within their organization.